This article was last updated on: October 2018

 They went to the war all in a G.I Joe-y fashion and made the north retreat quite a lot, so much so that things at some point were looking pretty positive for the southern forces.
 There were dreams of a unified Korea peninsula, but this time bluey-blue, zero communism.

-At that point, China, ruled by communists a VERY little time before this war (the People’s Republic of China dates from 1949, when Mao Zedong and his forces defeated Chiang Kai Shek and the Kuomintang.
+At that point, China, which had been ruled by communists for a VERY little time before this war (the People’s Republic of China dates from 1949, when Mao Zedong and his forces defeated Chiang Kai Shek and the Kuomintang.
 Chiang Kai Shek then went to Taiwan creating another geopolitical problem that remains to our days), saw what was happening with the same worry that the west had seen the former events and said:

 -“Well fuck it!
 We have been communist for very little, after winning the fucked up war we just had, and these oligarch pitiyankees are coming to screw us, they’re going to be our neighbours if we allow that to happen!
 Expropriate the UN forces’ advances!”.

-Now it was the Chinese going all gung-ho in support of the north.
+Now, it was the Chinese going all gung-ho in support of the north.
 And then the Soviet Union joined as well but in a not too heavy way.
 Back then the sino-soviet split had not happened.
-Yes, some time later China and the Soviet Union fought like a -communist- married couple.
+Yes, sometime later China and the Soviet Union fought like a -communist- married couple.